Spring Garden Revival

 Contact Acton's Department of Public Works for Weed Debris Disposal & Municipal Composting Programs

 Proper weed debris management in Acton is essential for environmental protection and compliance with state and local regulations.
-The Department of Public Works (DPW) oversees specialized weed disposal, requiring healthy weeds to be placed in municipal composting, while invasive species such as buckthorn, garlic mustard, honeysuckle, and Japanese knotweed must be bagged in heavy-duty 6 mil plastic and sent to landfill—never composted.
-Diseased plants require quarantine and controlled disposal, and seedy weeds must be contained to prevent spread.
-Yard waste is accepted in biodegradable paper bags only (no plastic per MassDEP), with woody weeds limited to 4-foot bundles, <50 lbs, and tied with biodegradable twine.
-The Transfer Station enforces these procedures, including hours, permits, and fees.
-Finished municipal compost is available for soil improvement and restoration projects, with seasonal distribution in spring and fall.
-Strictly, no debris may be disposed of in streets, gutters, or storm drains to prevent MS4 violations and protect local water quality.
+Healthy weeds can be included in municipal composting programs, while invasive species such as buckthorn, garlic mustard, honeysuckle, and Japanese knotweed must be bagged in heavy-duty 6 mil plastic and sent to landfill—never composted.
+Diseased plants require quarantine and controlled disposal, and seedy weeds should be contained and removed before seed set to prevent spread.
+Soil clods and rocks are managed through the Transfer Station, which enforces strict guidelines: yard waste must be in biodegradable paper bags (no plastic per MassDEP), woody weeds must be bundled to a 4-foot maximum and <50 lbs using biodegradable twine.
+Finished compost is available for soil improvement and restoration projects, with seasonal distribution in spring and fall.
+Disposal of any yard waste in streets, gutters, or storm drains is strictly prohibited to prevent MS4 violations and protect local water quality.

 Acton Department of Public Works